Kyle Abraham to join USC Kaufman as Claude and Alfred Mann Endowed Professor of Dance

 April 7, 2021

-“I’m incredibly honored to accept the Claude and Alfred Mann Endowed Professorship in Dance,” said Abraham.
+“I’m incredibly honored to accept the Claude and Alfred Mann Endowed Professorship of Dance,” said Abraham.
 “The mission of my company is to create an evocative interdisciplinary body of work, and I look forward to bringing that focus on hybridity to the USC Kaufman community.”

 Abraham will succeed multi-dimensional artist William Forsythe, whose appointment ends in spring 2021, as holder of the endowed professorship.

-“I am so immensely pleased to learn that my brilliant colleague and friend, Kyle Abraham, will be the next Claude and Alfred Mann Endowed Professor in Dance,” said Forsythe.
+“I am so immensely pleased to learn that my brilliant colleague and friend, Kyle Abraham, will be the next Claude and Alfred Mann Endowed Professor of Dance,” said Forsythe.
 “I am so happy knowing that Kyle will be deeply, warmly embraced by the same extraordinary community that generously offered to me, its own profound artistic visions.”

 An award-winning choreographer